 - Always keep your WordPress core files and your WordPress plugins updated.
 If you’re prompted to install an update on your WordPress dashboard, it’s best to do it immediately.

-- Keep regular backups of the entire website content including files, media and other database folders.
+- Keep regular WordPress database backup including files, media and other database folders.
 Make sure you keep a weekly and a monthly backup.

 - Install an SSL Certificate and always use SSL when logging into your WordPress Dashboard.